School Advocacy Program Overview

 Every child, regardless of diagnosis, deserves to have access to learning and accommodations that will promote their success in school.
 JBRF believes that most times this goal can be achieved without the threat of lawyers and litigation.

-JBRF’s educational advocacy program helps families navigate the long and complex process of requesting assessments for, developing, and implementing an IEP.
+JBRF’s school advocacy program helps families navigate the long and complex process of requesting assessments for, developing, and implementing an IEP.
 JBRF provides guidance and support from an experienced educational advocate as well as a mental health professional with specific expertise in diagnoses such as bipolar disorder and Fear of Harm.

 What We Offer